 "With one of the largest contingents of Paratriathletes, the New York City triathlon is unlike any other race.
 Starting with a swim in the Hudson and finishing in the historic Central Park, I look forward to racing through the big apple year after year!"

 "Great city.
 Great race.
 Great athletes.
-Without question, the NYC Triathlon is one of the premiere paratriathlon races in the country and shouldn't be missed.
+Without question, the NYC Triathlon is one of the premier paratriathlon races in the country and shouldn't be missed.
 It was an honor and a privilege to race in such a large field of challenged athletes and compete alongside some of the most talented paratriathletes from around the world.
 A great course, a well supported race, and the only race in the country that offers a prize purse, the Challenged Athletes International Championship is helping to raise the level of competition in the sport of paratriathlon."

 "A PC friendly race with a course showcasing the best of NYC.
 The awesome spectators in Central Park alone make it an annual event on my race calendar."